 The level of training for the practitioner

 Counselling qualifications can be achieved faster than psychotherapy qualifications – sometimes in just two or three years.
-Therefore, counselling and psychotherapy have different lengths (and depths) of training.
+Therefore, counsellors and psychotherapists have different lengths and depths of training.

 The length of treatment for the client